 • After successful completion of UW 1020, 6 credits distributed over at least two writing in the discipline (WID) courses taken in separate semesters.
 WID courses are designated by a "W" appended to the course number.

-In addition to the University General Education Requirements and Elliott School Introductory Requirements, Elliott School students must complete the Major Requirements for their individual major:
+In addition to the University General Education requirement and Elliott School introductory requirements, Elliott School students must complete the specific requirements for their major.
+See below.
+Students must earn a grade of C- or above in all courses counted toward major requirements.

 Students pursuing the BA in Asian Studies as a second major must complete all of the major requirements listed below, including any prerequisites for these courses.
 These requirements are taken in addition to the requirements for the student's primary major, which typically includes completion of the University General Education requirement and other requirements specific to the primary major.
 Students are encouraged to talk with their home school's academic advisor for more information about their primary major requirements.